setlog/k8s-loadbalancing-lan/README.md

 ## Configure MetalLB

-MetalLB supports two configurations of announcing service IP's: Layer2 and BGP.
-We used Layer2 Configuration because it is easy and works well in most network landscapes (see more information under https://metallb.universe.tf/configuration).
+MetalLB supports two configurations of announcing service ip addresses: Layer2 and BGP.
+We used Layer2 Configuration because it's easy and works well in most network landscapes (see more information at <https://metallb.universe.tf/configuration)>.

-Let's assume you want to access your website under 192.168.1.100.
-In that case create following ConfigMap and put this IP in `addresses` as a range:
+Let's assume you want to visit your website at `http://192.168.1.100`.
+For that case we create the following ConfigMap and put this ip address in `addresses` as a range:

 ```yaml
 apiVersion: v1